-Creating Predictability in the Government’s Geospatial Data Supply Chain…
+Creating Predictability In The Government’s Geospatial Data Supply Chain…

 This article expands upon the presentation on What does geodata.gov mean to data.gov presented at the First International Open Government Data Conference in November 2010 and as well the GAO releases report on FGDC Role and Geospatial Information which emphasizes similar focus on getting the data right.

+All this creates an artificial boundary or perception.
+Consequently, geospatial data is different than other types of data.
+By extension, so are the supporting systems.
 There remain challenges with data resolution, geometry types and attribution etc., but more importantly there is a management challenge here.
-All of these data aggregation systems have or could have a predictable data lifecycle accompanied by publishing schedules and processing authority metadata.
-Subsequently, the crowd and geospatial communities could use its digital muscle to complement these systems resources if that is their desire and all government programs would be informed by having predictable data resources.
+All of these data aggregation systems have or could have a predictable data life-cycle.
+A life-cycle accompanied by publishing schedules and processing authority metadata.
+Subsequently, the crowd and geospatial communities could use its digital muscle to complement these systems resources if that is their desire.
+Also, all government programs would be informed by having predictable data resources.

 What Is Required?
 Communicating The System’s Outputs, Owner And Timetables

 Once we establish data baseline needs and availability , the geospatial users and crowd could determine the most valuable content gaps and use their resources more effectively.
 In essence, this creates an expanded and informed community.
 To date, looking for geospatial information is more akin to an archaeological discovery process.
 Not necessarily searching for a book at the library.

 What To Do Now?

 We do not wish to downplay the significance of the geospatial and subject matter experts publishing value added datasets and metadata into clearinghouses and catalogs.
 However, we would stand to gain much more by determining which number of systems aggregate and produce the geospatial data.
 Also, in creating a predictable data publishing calendar.